So you can stay ahead of the news, here's a quick look at some of the stories ABC15 will be keeping an eye on Wednesday, July 25.

-Jerice Hunter, charged with first-degree murder and child abuse in connection with the death of her daughter Jhessye Shockley, is scheduled to be arraigned.
+Three suspects charged with forgery and other counts in connection with a counterfeit coupon ring are scheduled to be arraigned.
 8:30am, Maricopa County Superior Court, Phoenix.

 Copyright 2012 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.